Zabir-A/Background-Remover-V2/README.md

 ## (Not Recommended)

-For those that don't want to go through the troubles, and just want to test it briefly (for fun).
+For those that don't want to go through the troubles, and just want to test it briefly.
 There is an executable for the packaged web application.

-Obviously, this is not how any Web Application (in development) should be used, ever.
-However, "it just works", for demonstration and testing purposes.
+Obviously, this is not how any Web Application (especially, in development) should be used, **ever.**

+But, for demonstration and testing purposes, "it just works".

-Please use it at your own risk, as the server only uses HTTP.
+**Please use it at your own risk.**

+**The Flask server only uses HTTP.**

 ## Downloading the packaged application (BgRmvr.exe):